Hydramatic: History

 During the war, the Hydramatic was used in a variety of military vehicles, including the M5 Stuart tank (where two of them were mated to twin Cadillac V8 engines) and the M24 Chaffee light tank.
-The extensive wartime service greatly improved the postwar engineering of the transmission, later advertised as "battle-tested."
+The extensive wartime service greatly improved the postwar engineering of the transmission, later advertised as "battle-tested".

-Starting in 1948 Hydramatic became optional for Pontiacs (and was in 70% of them that year), although Buick and Chevrolet chose to develop their own automatic transmissions, called Dynaflow and Powerglide.
-All Oldsmobiles installed with the Hydramatic had at the bottom edge of the front fender directly behind the front wheel a badge that said "Futuramic" which identified an Oldsmobile approach to simplified driving, and the presence of an automatic transmission.
-V8 Oldsmobiles were automatic-only in 1949 as Oldsmobile lacked a manual gearbox that could handle the torque of the new Rocket V8 engine.1948 Oldsmobile Futuramic introduction.
+Starting in 1948 Hydramatic became optional for Pontiacs, and was installed in 70% of the Division’s production that year.
+Buick and Chevrolet chose to develop their own automatic transmissions, called Dynaflow and Powerglide.
+All Oldsmobiles installed with the Hydramatic had a badge at the bottom edge of the front fender directly behind the front wheel that said "Futuramic", identifying Oldsmobile’s approach to simplified driving and the presence of an automatic transmission.
+V8 Oldsmobiles were automatic-only in 1949, as Oldsmobile lacked a manual gearbox that could handle the torque of the new Rocket V8 engine.
+1948 Oldsmobile Futuramic introduction.

 One million Hydramatics had been sold by 1949.
-In the early 1950s various manufacturers without the resources to develop a proprietary automatic transmission bought Hydra-Matics from GM.
+In the early 1950s and beyond various manufacturers without the resources to develop a proprietary automatic transmission bought Hydra-Matics from GM.
 Users included: